Upsidedly/geography-2-2/docs/definitions.md

 ### Trophic Level

-The position of an organism in the food chain
+The level on a food chain in which nutrients is exchanged.